U.K. house prices rose for a 10th month in November as the supply of properties for sale failed to keep pace with demand, Halifax said.

 U.K. house prices rose to the highest in almost three years in April as low mortgage repayments helped support demand, Halifax said.

-U.K. house prices rose for a second month in December and will probably remain little changed in 2013 as the uncertain economic outlook constrains property demand, according to Halifax.
+U.K. house prices rose for a seventh month in August and will probably continue to increase through the rest of the year, according to a report by Halifax.